MariyamShakoor/data-analyst-mariyam/Project 6/readme.md

 Partitioning Strategy:
 - Student dataset: Partitioned by list of `Program`
-- Accommodation letters: Partitioned by `Approved Accommodations`
+- Accommodation letters: Partitioned by status for `Approved Accommodations`
-- Appeals: Partitioned by `Follow-up Action Required`
+- Appeals: Partitioned by status for `Follow-up Action Required`

 ---